What is Criminal Justice?

 The criminal justice program at West Kentucky Community & Technical College prepares you for entry level positions in policing, corrections, and related occupations within the criminal justice system.
 The program also prepares criminal justice practitioners for advancement into administrative or supervisory positions in the field.
-Check out our flyer.

 Criminal justice program graduates will be qualified to seek job opportunities at municipal, county, state, and federal levels of government.
 Some of the job titles include the following:

 Opportunities in criminal justice are vast and growing.
 According to recent Bureau of Justice statistics, federal, state, and local governments spent an estimated $204 billion for law enforcement, corrections, and judicial related activities.
 Graduates are not restricted to government work.
 Business and industry now employ qualified professionals who are skilled in safety and security.
 Locally and nationally, according to recent U. S. Department of Labor figures, earnings for many criminal justice positions are over $45,000.